Seeker & Servant

-Seeker & Servant are an American worship band from Jackson, Mississippi, where the trio started making music in 2012.
+Seeker & Servant were an American worship band from Jackson, Mississippi, where the trio started making music in 2012.
+As of 2021, the band revealed on their Facebook page they are no longer making music.
 They play CEDM, CCM, and Christian rock styles of music.
 Their first release, Into Your Love, I Go, a studio album, was released in 2014.
-They have also released a second studio album, You Alone Forever, in 2015.
+They released a second studio album, You Alone Forever, in 2015.

 Background

 The group started in 2012, with brothers Cameron and Chandler Wood getting together with Kody Gautier to form their trio in Jackson, Mississippi.